kubernetes/website/docs/concepts/workloads/controllers/statefulset.md

 * Stable, persistent storage.
 * Ordered, graceful deployment and scaling.
 * Ordered, graceful deletion and termination.
+* Ordered, automated rolling updates.

-In the above, stable is synonymous with persistence across Pod (re)schedulings.
+In the above, stable is synonymous with persistence across Pod (re)scheduling.
 If an application doesn't require any stable identifiers or ordered deployment, deletion, or scaling, you should deploy your application with a controller that provides a set of stateless replicas.
 Controllers such as